scapegoat-scala/scapegoat/README.md

 ### Inspections

 There are currently 80 inspections.
-An overview list is given, followed by a more detailed description of each inspection after the list.
+An overview list is given, followed by a more detailed description of each inspection after the list (todo: finish rest of detailed descriptions)

 |Name|Brief Description|
 |----|-----------|